shocnt/workshop-apjsme/integration/integration.rst

 Era is distributed as a virtual appliance that can be installed on either AHV or ESXi.
 In this lab you will deploy Era to your AHV cluster.

 #.
-Download Era image from portal.nutanix.com, upload image to PC if you have deployed it.
+Get Era image URL from portal.nutanix.com, and add image to PC with that URL directly.

 #.
 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > VMs**.